-- concentrating or paying attention
+- attention/concentration

 - making decisions

 - solving problems

 - judgment

 - memory for new information

 - speed of processing

 - following directions or completing a task

 - processing of visual or verbal information

 If the individual with the injury experiences any of these symptoms, seek professional help.
 These symptoms can be permanent.
-Any one of these changes can have considerable impact both on the individual and his or her family and friends.
-It is extremely important that the professionals you work with are familiar with brain injury.
+Any one of these changes can have considerable impact both on the individual and their family and friends.
+It is extremely important that the professional you work with is familiar with brain injury.